Foxcirc/Foxcirc/README.md

 Hi, I’m Moritz! (he/him/anythingyouwant)

-I am a 16yo programmer who lives in germany and enjoys programming at a low level I mostly like to code game-engines and programming languages but unfortunately I lost a lot of stuff because my computer kinda died and I wasn't using github then.
+I am a 16yo programmer who lives in germany and enjoys programming at a low level.

+I mostly like to code game-engines and programming languages but unfortunately I lost a lot of stuff because my computer kinda died and I wasn't keeping backups.

 Currently I am enjoying in Rust, because Rust 🦀
 I wanna get into Go though, so google can spy on me some more